matthewoden/keyevents-npm/README.md

 ```

 The object's key is the human-readable version of a an event.which keycode.
-Currently, everything runs on mousedown, so you'll probably want to include a timeout in your method to handle long presses.
+Currently, everything runs on keydown, so you'll probably want to include a timeout in your method to handle long presses.

+### Methods

+#### this.componentKeyEvents()
+This follows the react.js pattern of getInitialState and getDefaultProps, in that it should return an object of keys and events.

+#### this.destoryKeyEvents()
+this removes all keydown event listners

+#### this.createKeyEvents()
+this reinitializes keydown event listeners.

-#### Key Mapping
+### Key Mapping

 The keys included so far map as the following:
 ``` js